 Officers are determined as follows:

-In total, seven Steering Committee members shall be elected through the process described in Article XIII.
-Four members will be elected for one-year terms, serving between chapter conventions.
-Three members will be elected for six-month terms, with a new Steering Committee election held at a mid-year chapter meeting.
+1. In total, five Steering Committee members shall be elected through the process described in Article XII.
+Three members will be elected for one-year terms, serving between chapter conventions.
+Two members will be elected for six-month terms, with a new Steering Committee election held at a mid-year chapter meeting.

 Should an officer leave DSA SF, resign the position, or be removed from office, a special election must be held as soon as feasible to fill the remainder of that officer’s term unless the regular election for that position is already scheduled to be held within 90 days.
 The Steering Committee may, but is not required to, select an acting officer to hold the position until the election.
 If the chapter is not in compliance with the diversity requirement of Section 2 after the original officer’s departure, any acting officer selected must satisfy the diversity requirement, and any special election may be limited to candidates who would satisfy the diversity requirement at issue.